RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ---
 ## Game Boy Advance

+### Banjo Kazooie Grunty's Revange
+{% include link-to-other-site.html url="https://github.com/jellees/bkgr" description="This is a disassembly of Pokémon Mystery Dungeon: Red Rescue Team, it uses the devkitARM SDK to build the ROM" image="https://cdn.bulbagarden.net/upload/thumb/b/b4/MD_Red_EN_boxart.jpg/500px-MD_Red_EN_boxart.jpg" title="Disassembly of Pokémon Mystery Dungeon: Red Rescue Team"  %}

 ### Fire Emblem: The Sacred Stones
 {% include link-to-other-site.html url="https://github.com/FireEmblemUniverse/fireemblem8u" description="This is a disassembly of Fire Emblem: The Sacred Stones (U)[!], it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/1/1e/Fire_Emblem_The_Sacred_Stones.JPG" title="Decompilation/disassembly of Fire Emblem: The Sacred Stones"  %}

 ### Kirby & The Amazing Mirror
 {% include link-to-other-site.html url="https://github.com/jiangzhengwenjz/katam" description="This is a disassembly of Kirby & The Amazing Mirror (USA), it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/0/0b/Kirby_%26_the_Amazing_Mirror.jpg" title="Disassembly of Kirby & The Amazing Mirror (USA)"  %}

+### The Legend of Zelda: The Minish Cap
+{% include link-to-other-site.html url="https://github.com/zeldaret/tmc" description="This is a disassembly of Fire Emblem: The Sacred Stones (U), it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/1/1e/Fire_Emblem_The_Sacred_Stones.JPG" title="Decompilation/disassembly of Fire Emblem: The Sacred Stones"  %}

+### Mario & Luigi Superstar Saga
+{% include link-to-other-site.html url="https://github.com/nstearns96/MLSuperstarSaga" description="This is a disassembly of Pokémon Ruby and Sapphire, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of Pokémon Ruby/Sapphire"  %}

+### Mario VS Donkey Kong
+{% include link-to-other-site.html url="https://github.com/camthesaxman/mariovsdk" description="This is a disassembly of Pokémon Ruby and Sapphire, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of Pokémon Ruby/Sapphire"  %}

 ### Pokemon Ruby & Sapphire
 {% include link-to-other-site.html url="https://github.com/pret/pokeruby" description="This is a disassembly of Pokémon Ruby and Sapphire, it uses the devkitARM SDK to build the ROM" image="https://upload.wikimedia.org/wikipedia/en/b/be/PokemonRubySapphireBox.jpg" title="Decompilation of Pokémon Ruby/Sapphire"  %}